In this post...

 - The product or service

 - The copy

-In other words, if you have the world's best, most well-written, enthusiastic, cry-me-a-river direct mail letter, one that somehow makes wallets climb out of people's purses and pockets, and also
+In other words, if you have 1) the world's best, most well-written, enthusiastic, cry-me-a-river direct mail letter, one that somehow makes wallets climb out of people's purses and pockets, but also have 2):

 - The wrong list ... then the people who need to read that stellar writing won't ever see it.
 You'll be mailing to the wrong people.